 We found 5 providers matching hip replacement and who accept Coventry Bronze near Strongsville, OH.

-Dr. Kim Stearns specializes in orthopedics/orthopedic surgery.
-Dr. Stearns is rated 4.5 stars out of 5 by his patients.
-His areas of expertise include the following: general orthopedics, knee arthroscopy, and hip pain.
-He takes Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
-Before completing his residency at Cleveland Clinic and St. Vincent Charity Medical Center, Cleveland, Dr. Stearns attended medical school at Northeast Ohio Medical University.
-Dr. Stearns's professional affiliations include Cleveland Clinic and Lutheran Hospital.
+Dr. Kim Stearns, who practices in Brookpark, OH, Strongsville, OH, and Cleveland, OH, is a medical specialist in orthopedics/orthopedic surgery.
+Dr. Stearns has received a 4.5 out of 5 star rating by his patients.
+His clinical interests include general orthopedics, knee arthroscopy, and hip pain.
+He is in-network for Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
+He studied medicine at Northeast Ohio Medical University.
+His residency was performed at Cleveland Clinic and St. Vincent Charity Medical Center, Cleveland.
+Dr. Stearns is affiliated with Cleveland Clinic and Lutheran Hospital.

 2013 Procedure Details